The Other Black Girl: Background

 Harris cites Passing by Nella Larsen, Octavia E. Butler’s Kindred, Toni Morrison’s Sula, and Americanah by Chimamanda Ngozi Adichie as key influences on the novel.
 Harris has also cited Jordan Peele's movie Get Out and Ira Levin's The Stepford Wives as inspiration for the novel, which contains elements of horror and satire.

 Reception

-The Other Black Girl was released on June 1, 2021 and received positive critical reception from outlets such as the Washington Post and Kirkus Reviews.
+The Other Black Girl was released on June 1, 2021 and received positive critical reception from outlets including the Washington Post and Kirkus Reviews.
 The Guardian described it as "a glimpse into the publishing world and its original take on black professional women striving to hold on to their authentic selves and their stresses."

-A TV adaptation of this book is currently in development with Tara Duncan, Temple Hill Entertainment, and Hulu.
-Harris is co-writing the pilot with Rashida Jones.
+Television adaptation

+A television series based on the novel premiered on Hulu on September 13, 2023.
+The series stars Sinclair Daniel, Ashleigh Murray, Brittany Adebumola, Hunter Parrish, Bellamy Young, Eric McCormack, and Garcelle Beauvais.